 These ones sort of speak for themselves, but pick one or two, add to a pot or pan with your prepped ingredients and voila, an instant meal just like we did with this Coconut Curried Butternut Squash Soup!

-Like herbs, spices can instantly transform the flavor profile of simple ingredients – turning roasted cauliflower or chickpeas into a delicious taco filling, a tomato sauce into a hearty chili base or pasta sauce, or a variety of whole grains into a flavour packed base for a one pan meal.
+Like herbs, spices can instantly transform the flavour profile of simple ingredients – turning roasted cauliflower or chickpeas into a delicious taco filling, a tomato sauce into a hearty chilli base or pasta sauce, or a variety of whole grains into a flavour packed base for a one pan meal.

-Examples: The list is endless but my favorites are chili powder, cumin, chili flakes, turmeric, cinnamon, or spice blends like Italian, Greek, or Jerk Spice
+Examples: The list is endless but my favourites are chilli powder, cumin, chilli flakes, turmeric, cinnamon, or spice blends like Italian, Greek, or Jerk Spice

 How to Use:

-- Combine chili powder + cumin for tacos, or enchiladas
+- Combine chilli powder + cumin for tacos, or enchiladas

 - Add Greek seasoning + lemon + olive oil for an instant marinade or Greek Salad